(Want to get involved? Please click a name & contact one of us)

 A second ongoing project — Geography and Narrative in the Chronicle of Theophanes — explores the viability of digital tools (GIS, text-mining, quantitative text analysis, etc.) for plotting the “Conceptual Geography” of narrative texts.

 Helen Birkett (Senior Lecturer in Medieval History at the University of Exeter)

 Helen Birkett’s work focuses on the intellectual and religious culture of twelfth-century Britain and Ireland, with a particular interest in literary sources, networks, and communication.
 Her current research concerns the idea of news in the Middle Ages and seeks to engage with bigger debates going on in early modern and modern scholarship on this topic.
 She also continues to work on a long-term project concerning the transmission of exempla by the Cistercians of Britain and Ireland c.1200.
 Prof. Birkett was in residence with us at Wesleyan for the Fall 2017 semester to collaborate on overlapping projects, and explore how to bring our Traveler’s Lab model of student-faculty research collaborations to Exeter University.

-Kathryn Jasper (Assoc.
-Professor of History, Director European Studies, Illinois State University)
+Kathryn Jasper (Associate Professor of History, Director European Studies, Illinois State University)

 As an environmental historian and landscape archaeologist, Kathryn Jasper studies approaches to rural land tenure in religious houses during Late Antiquity and through the central Middle Ages, especially in northern Italy.
 She is also interested in how people communicated and disseminated ideas about land management.
 Her background in different disciplines affords her a unique perspective in terms of theory and praxis, and her current project incorporates both documentary and physical evidence.
 She is completing a book on the monastic congregation of Fonte Avellana, located in the Italian Marches, entitled The Economics of Place in a Monastic Landscape: Fonte Avellana, 1035-1394.